 What is a lodge?

 Freemasonry began when stonemasons formed local organizations, called lodges, to take care of sick and injured members, as well as the families of those who were killed on the job.
 The masons also used the lodges as places to meet, receive their pay, plan their work, train new apprentices, and socialize.
 Today, this term refers both to a unit of Masons and the room or building in which they meet.
-There are more than 250 lodges in Indiana and approximately 13,000 in the United States.
+There are nearly 400 lodges in Indiana and approximately 13,000 in the United States.

 What is a grand lodge?

 A grand lodge is an administrative body that oversees Freemasonry in a specific geographic area, called a jurisdiction.
 The United States has grand lodges in all 50 states and the District of Columbia.